westonnovelli/project-actuator/docs/index.md

 I opened the Windows device manager and would confirm the board was being detected as a HID or as a COM port Arduino.

 To reduce the number of times you have to do this cycling, check out the Serial Monitor tool in the IDE, it will allow you to see the output of the board while it is in Arduino mode.
-The keystrokes themselves are not the same as when it's in keyboard mode, so a "a" character won't display as an "a" in the Monitor tool, but you should be able to get an better indicator that your wiring and code is working as expected before you flash the firmware and such.
+The keystrokes themselves are not the same as when it's in keyboard mode, so an "a" character won't display as an "a" in the Monitor tool, but you should be able to get an better indicator that your wiring and code is working as expected before you flash the firmware and such.

-# Skip to here
+## Skip to here
 The example in the article used the Serial API to send signals on a port to the computer.
 That was easy enough to follow and I recreated a simple program to detect a button press, and send an "a" character.
 Then I stepped up my game and added a second button that would send a "b" character.
 This is what that program looked like:

 ```c